1948 Guwahati riots: Attacks

 In the midst of heightened Anti-Bengali Hindu sentiment, physical attacks on the Bengali Hindus started.
 On the night of 25 April 1948 a Bengali Hindu Railway Medical Service staff was attacked and wounded by an Assamese skilled labourer.
 On 28 April, a Bengali Hindu worker was beaten up by an Assamese porter of the railway engineering department.
-In mid-May, the altercations between the Assamese students and Bengali Hindu staff of Bengal and Assam Railway escalated to violence.
+In mid-May, the altercations between the Assamese students and Bengali staff and Assam Railway escalated to violence.

 On 17 May, the District Railway Traffic Superintendent and one electrical foreman were beaten up by the Assamese students in Uzan Bazaar.
 On the next day, rioters stopped a shuttle train carrying railway staff from Pandu to Uzan Bazaar Ghat was stopped at Uzan Bazaar and the attacked the railway staff, wounding 8-10 men.
 The Deputy Commissioner of Police of Guwahati reached the spot with a small contingent and transferred the wounded to hospital.
 The Bengali Hindu staff of the Bengal and Assam Railway called for general strike and shifted their families from Uzan Bazaar, as it was an Assamese dominated locality.
 On the morning of 19 May, a few Bengali Hindus were attacked on their way to Uzan Bazaar and looted of everything.
 The Guwahati Middle English School was burnt down.
 In the evening, hundreds of Assamese rioters attacked the railway quarters and set them on fire.
 The Bengali Hindu residents ran away from the quarters to save their lives.
 The railway police fired on the rioters, wounding a few.
 Two rioters were critically wounded.
 Just after that, Bengali Hindu owned departmental stores, diary, pharmacy and jewelry shops were attacked and looted in Pan Bazaar.
 According to an Anandabazar Patrika report, only the Bengali Hindu owned businesses had been attacked, not a single business owned by the Bengali-speaking Muslims were attacked.
 At the midnight of 19 May, the Deputy Commissioner of Kamrup District promulgated Section 144 of the CrPC in the Guwahati municipal area and adjoining region, including Pandu for the next 14 days.
 Assembly of five or more persons or travelling together in any vehicle and carrying arms was prohibited.